Yu Hua: Cultural Revolution

 Most of Yu Hua's novels are centred around the Cultural Revolution, either as the setting, a contextual reference, or as a literary device.
 Yu Hua was born in 1960, and his childhood memories are the Cultural Revolution.
 Yu Hua said, "My novel creation is closely related to childhood and juveniles."
 Yu Hua's description of the Cultural Revolution is indifferent, no matter whether it is describing violence or death.
 For example, the novel To Live uses an objective narrative style to describe the suffering of the Cultural Revolution.
 In Brothers, Yu Hua directly talks about what happened to a family during the Cultural Revolution.
 In these books, we can understand the harm of the Cultural Revolution to human nature and clearly understand the mistakes made during the Cultural Revolution.

 Reception

 Yu Hua is regarded as one of the greatest living Chinese writers.
-Jeffrey Wasserstrom of the Los Angeles Review of Books wrote, "When people ask me to suggest a novel dealing with the rise and rule of China’s Communist Party, I point them toward To Live, which is available in a lively translation by Michael Berry and presents pivotal stages of revolutionary history from the perspective of everyman characters, or Chronicle of a Blood Merchant, which has similar virtues and a slightly larger quotient of humor".
+The University of California, Irvine, professor of History, Jeffrey Wasserstrom, wrote, "When people ask me to suggest a novel dealing with the rise and rule of China's Communist Party, I point them toward To Live, which is available in a lively translation by Michael Berry and presents pivotal stages of revolutionary history from the perspective of everyman characters, or Chronicle of a Blood Merchant, which has similar virtues and a slightly larger quotient of humor".